AI for Better or Worse - Will AI Help or Harm Us by 2035?

 Better:

-Environmental Monitoring: AI applications in climate prediction, conservation efforts, and sustainable agriculture can greatly benefit the environment by improving resource management and reducing waste.
+Environmental Monitoring: AI applications in climate prediction, conservation efforts and sustainable agriculture will benefit the environment, improving resource management and reducing waste.

-Transportation: Autonomous vehicles could reduce traffic accidents, optimize transportation systems, and decrease energy consumption, making travel safer and more efficient.
+Transportation: Autonomous vehicles will reduce traffic accidents, optimize transportation systems and decrease energy consumption.
+Travel will be safer and more efficient.

 Worse:

-Deepfake and Misinformation: The spread of AI-generated content like deepfakes could increase misinformation, undermining public trust in media and news sources, potentially destabilizing societies.
+Deepfake and Misinformation: The spread of AI-generated content like deepfakes will increase misinformation, undermine public trust in media and news sources, and potentially destabilize societies.

-Surveillance States: Governments or corporations may use AI to create overly intrusive surveillance systems, infringing on civil liberties and human rights.
+Surveillance States: Unless regulations are not put in place, governments and corporations will use AI to create overly intrusive surveillance systems, infringing on civil liberties and human rights.

-Economic Polarization: With the automation of higher-value tasks, there could be a widening divide between industries and countries that embrace AI and those that do not.
+Economic Polarization: A widening divide between industries and countries that embrace AI and those that do not will create global economic disparity.

 2029-2031: AI Matures, Achieving General Intelligence in Some Domains